What is an ICO?

 You can read my complete IEO guide here.

 4. How Do I Start my Own ICO?

 Note: The next two chapters of this post (4 & 5) are only relevant if you plan to launch your own ICO.

 There are several steps in order to launch your own ICO:

 Step 1 – Find a Need

 Make sure your project solves an actual problem and you’re not just jumping on the ICO hype.
 Furthermore, make sure that your solution actually requires the use of a dedicated token.
-Many projects have a lot of potentials but the use of a dedicated token feel forced and unnecessary.
+Many projects have a lot of potential but the use of a dedicated token feels forced and unnecessary.

 Step 2 – Build a Great Team

 Make sure you have a team of people who have experience in both the cryptocurrency space and business and marketing.
 Many teams have highly qualified crypto experts, but can’t manage the business side of the ICO and vice versa.